 - Add beans to a food processor together with oil, nut butter and almond milk.

 - Sift together coconut sugar, cacao powder, baking powder and salt and add to the bean mixture.
 Blend again until all is combined.

-- Line a baking sheet with parchment paper or lightly grease a baking sheet (I ran out of parchment paper!) and spoon 12 evenly distributed dollops of batter.
+- Line a baking sheet with parchment paper or lightly grease a baking sheet and spoon 12 evenly distributed dollops of batter.

 - The cookies may need some help shaping into rounds, so just smooth them out with a spoon.

-- Bake 20 minutes.
-The cookies will still be soft when you take them out of the oven, so while they are still hot and soft, place sundrops in the tops, gently pushing them down into the soft cookie.
+- The cookies will still be soft when you take them out of the oven, so while they are still hot and soft, place sundrops in the tops, gently pushing them down into the soft cookie.

 - Set a side for a few minutes to harden before transferring to a rack to cool completely.